 If the Dominican Republic is famous among party animals and beachgoers, then it is no less among backpackers.
-Just some 2 hours away from Miami, and 8 hours from most of the European countries, this tropical island boasts some of the incredible waterfalls, lush green jungle, sublime beaches with lambent coral reefs, and not to mention some amazing hiking trails!
-One of the most sought-after hiking trails is the Cascade El Limón– an enthralling waterfall of 52 meters tumbling down a turquoise waterhole.
+Just 2 hours away from Miami, and 8 hours from most of the European countries, this tropical island boasts some of the incredible waterfalls, lush green jungle, sublime beaches with lambent coral reefs, and not to mention some amazing hiking trails!
+One of the most sought-after hiking trails in the Cascade El Limón– an enthralling waterfall of 52 meters tumbling down a turquoise waterhole.
 Located in the Samana peninsula, the hiking trail involves some muddy, and sludgy terrains with rivers flowing alongside.
 You can opt for a horse ride to reach the waterfalls, but if you’re into the adventurous spirit then hiking with a guide will be advisable.
 Once you reach your destination, you will be rewarded with the stupendous view of the El Limón waterfall and the refreshing feeling when you plunge into the water basin.

 Tiger’s Nest Monastery- Bhutan

 Ready to enter in the realm of Buddhist mysticism?
 The Tiger’s Nest Monastery also known as Paro Taktsang is a sacred Himalayan Buddhist site with an impressive Buddhist monastery perched on a cliff of 900 meters of the upper Paro valley in Bhutan.
 Tiger Nest’s Monastery is quickly becoming one of the most sought-after attractions for travelers and tourists alike.
 You can opt to ride a horse or simply hike straight to the temple accompanied by a local guide.
-The trail can be challenging especially with the muddy, steep and rocky track.
-Along your way, you will find a café which serves local snacks, and a waterfall until you reach the entrance to the monastery.
+The trail can be challenging especially with the muddy, steep, and rocky track.
+Along your way, you will find a café that serves local snacks, and a waterfall until you reach the entrance to the monastery.

 Mount Fuji- Japan

-Besides, its gorgeous cherry blossoms, mythological beasts, hot spring, sushi, and shiny samurai, Japan is also known for its towering mountains and snow-capped summits such as the majestic Mount Fuji.
-This sacred snow-capped peak is a hiking hotspot which last erupted in 1707-1708.
+Besides, its gorgeous cherry blossoms, mythological beasts, hot springs, sushi, and shiny samurai, Japan is also known for its towering mountains and snow-capped summits such as the majestic Mount Fuji.
+This sacred snow-capped peak is a hiking hotspot that last erupted in 1707-1708.
 It is the highest and iconic mountain in Japan measuring 3776 meters bestowed with wondrous views.
 Interestingly, Japanese mountains have cultural significance to the locals.
 It is believed that if you see the red Mount Fuji you will live a long and wealthy life!
 So if you wish to get lucky, then get some breath-taking glimpses of the mountain in the morning before it retreats back behind the clouds.
 For hikers, the ideal period to climb the mountain is in early July to mid-September when the trails and facilities are open.
 There are notably ten stations and various hiking trails such as the Yoshida, Subashiri, Gotemba, and Fujinomiya.

 The Lycian Way-Turkey

-If you are seeking for a wild trail bestowed with some bewildering ancient ruins, pristine beaches, and virgin pine forests in Turkey, then you need to choose the Lycian Trail in southern part of Turkey.
+If you are seeking for a wild trail bestowed with some bewildering ancient ruins, pristine beaches, and virgin pine forests in Turkey, then you need to choose the Lycian Trail in the southern part of Turkey.
 The trail stretches about 509 km from Fethiye to Antalya (Turkey’s first long-distance walking trail).
 As you walk you will find the ancient ruins of Olympos and ancient footpaths which can sometimes be challenging.
 The trek starts at Oludeniz, which is 2 hours from Dalaman airport, and it ends near the Antalya international airport.
-While it can get pretty intense and hot while trekking in this area, there are many perks which await patient trekkers.
+While it can get pretty intense and hot while trekking in this area, there are many perks that await patient trekkers.
 Think turquoise refreshing waters of the Mediterranean Sea, where you can swim, and kayak.
 You can also find wild camping areas, hostels, and restaurants over here.

 Note: It is advisable to trek in spring or autumn (February-May, or September-November).